 15. One evening gather the kids with hot chocolate and watch as many Christmas shows, cartoons, and movies as you can.

 16. Give your children the gift of Activity of the Month.
 You give them 12 envelopes marked with each month of the upcoming year.
 Inside each envelope is a special date night or activity for you and child to do together.
-For more ideas and free templates, click here.
+For more 12 days of Christmas ideas, click here.

 17. If your church is going caroling at nursing homes, bring your kids along to join.